xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

      "http://127.0.0.1:8529/_api/document/myCollection/myKey?rev=123"
 ```

-ArangoDB 3.0 does not support passing the revision id via the "rev" URL parameter
+AvocadoDB 3.0 does not support passing the revision id via the "rev" URL parameter
 anymore.
 Instead the previous revision id must be passed in the HTTP header `If-Match`,
 e.g.